microsoft/NetworkDirect/docs/IND2Adapter.md

 - __MaxCallerData__

-  The maximum size, in bytes, of the private data that can be sent when calling the [IND2Connector::Connect](IND2Connector.md#connect-method) method or the [IND2Connector::ConnectSharedEndpoint](IND2Connector.md#connect-shared-endpoint) method.
+  The maximum size, in bytes, of the private data that can be sent when calling the [IND2Connector::Connect](IND2Connector.md#connect-method) method.

 - __MaxCalleeData__